WarrierRajeev/UFC-Predictions/README.md

 - `win_by_Submission` is the number of wins by submission in the fighter's ufc career
 - `win_by_TKO_Doctor_Stoppage` is the number of wins by doctor stoppage in the fighter's ufc career

-### Future Possibilities:

-- Try weighted moving average instead of simple mean to give more importance to stats of recent fights per fighter

 #### Acknowledgements

 - Inspiration: https://github.com/Hitkul/UFC_Fight_Prediction